-Robots are not allowed to be colored orange, yellow, blue, or any other color that can be confused with a landmark (see 4.3) in order to avoid interference.
-Orange, yellow, blue or any landmark-like colored parts used in the construction of the robot must either be occluded by other parts from the perception by other robots or be taped/painted with a neutral color.

-The robot must not emit infrared light.
-However, optical sensors (e.g. infrared-distance-sensors) may be used as long as they do not affect other robots.
-This needs to be proved by a referee or an OC member if a claim is placed by the other team.

-Infrared light reflecting materials must not be used on the outside.
+- Robots are not allowed to be colored orange, yellow, blue, or any other color that can be confused with a landmark (see 4.3) in order to avoid interference.
+Orange, yellow, blue colored parts used in the construction of the robot must either be occluded by other parts from the perception by other robots or be taped/painted with a neutral color. - 3.2.2 The robot must not emit infrared light.
+However, optical sensors (e.g. infrared-distance-sensors) may be used as long as they do not affect other robots. - Infrared light reflecting materials must not be used on the outside.
 If robots are painted, they must be painted matte.
 Minor parts that reflect infrared light could be used as long as other robots are not affected.
-A team claiming that their robot is affected by the other team's robot reflecting infrared light must show the proof/evidence of the interference.

-Robots must not produce magnetic interference in other robots on the field.
-This needs to be proved by a referee or an OC member if a claim is placed by the other team.
+Robots must not produce magnetic interference in other robots on the field. - Robots must not produce visible light that may prevent the opposing team from playing when placed on a flat surface.
+Any part of a robot that produces light that may interfere with the opposing robot's vision system must be covered. - 3.2.5 A team claiming that their robot is affected by the other team's robot in any way must show the proof/evidence of the interference.
+Any interference needs to be confirmed by an OC member if a claim is placed by the other team.